Majors and Minors

 The Environment and Sustainability major was approved by the Barnard Faculty in the Fall of 2017, growing out of a revised and renamed version of the Environmental Policy major.
 Sustainability is a growing field focusing on finding solutions in an ever-changing environment.
 Majors develop an understanding of the processes and stresses of earth's systems, handle environmental data and make reasoned assessments, and engage in collaborative and interdisciplinary work required for developing approaches to maintain a sustainable environment.
 Careers in Sustainability are growing to meet the needs of our changing planet.

 Students considering a major in Environmental Science or Environmental Biology should meet with Co-Chair, Brian Mailloux and students considering majors in Environment and Sustainability or minor in Environmental Science should meet with Co-Chair, Martin Stute during their first or sophomore year to discuss various options for fulfilling requirements.
 Please go to their Faculty pages and make an appointment under Office Hours.
+Co-Chairs will be assigning students their Major Advisors.
+Students seeking to Minor in Environmental Science should contact Sedelia Rodriguez to discuss declaration and fulfilment of Minor Requirements.

 We also encourage students to meet with faculty members to discover more about their areas of interest.
 For assistance in your pursuits, don't hesitate to meet with your adviser or department chairs.
 See also Academic Recommendations and Opportunities, Research and Affiliations for ideas.